philippeback/MemoryMonitor/MemoryMonitor.package/MemoryMonitor.class/README.md

 MemoryMonitor shows the evolution of memory over time.

-Manuia means "To your health!" in Rapanui,  polynesian language used in Easter Island
+Formerly "Manuia Memory Monitor".

-MemoryMonitor is a subclass of ActivityMonitor for some reason.
+"Manuia"  means "To your health!" in Rapanui,  polynesian language used in Easter Island

 It opens a SystemWindow and uses MemoryMonitor as its model.